 We recommend canned diets over dry diets for a number of reasons:

-- >We blame a lot of cat diseases on dry diets (i.e. urinary, diabetes, obesity).
+• We blame many cat diseases on dry diets (i.e. urinary, diabetes, obesity).

-I thought dry food protected my cat’s teeth from plaque & tartar?
-False.
+Unfortunately, this statement is false.
 There is no benefit from dry food in regards to your cat’s dental health.
 Only VOHC-approved diets & treats help prevent plaque & tartar.
-The VOHC is a group of veterinary dentists that put their “stamp of approval” on products proven to reduce plaque & tartar.
+The VOHC is a group of veterinary dentists who put their “stamp of approval” on products proven to reduce plaque & tartar.
 You cannot trust any dental health claim on over-the-counter diets & treats if it does not have the VOHC-approved seal.
 Check out their website at www.vohc.org.

 Why feed dry food at all?
 For many cat owners, dry diets are preferred because…

 • Cost – dry food is generally lower in cost than canned food.

 • Convenience – dry food does not “go bad” if left out (i.e. pour it in a bowl and leave it all day)

 • The “ick” factor – canned food is gross, it smells, and you have to clean the bowls afterwards.

 These reasons, while valid points, are for the benefit of the human, not the cat.
 As a general rule, feed more canned food and less dry food.
 Feeding both canned & dry diets is preferred to just feeding a dry diet.
 The more canned food, the better.